MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_gen_sequence.rst

 **minlen**
    A *number* specifying the minimal length :literal:`[m]` when checking for negative drifts or when generating *implicit* drifts between elements in :math:`s`-iterators returned by the method :literal:`:siter`.
 This attribute is automatically set to :math:`10^{-6}` m when a sequence is created within the MADX environment. (default: :math:`10^{-6}`)

+**aperture**
+    A *mappable* specifying the default aperture to consider when it's missing at element level, e.g. in implicit drift.
+See Track command for default aperture.

+    Example: :expr:`aperture = {kind='square', 10}`.

 **beam**
    An attached :var:`beam`. (default: :const:`nil`)